canidlogic/scent/ScentSpec.md

 In addition to the Shastina state, the Scent interpreter also has a _page register._  The page register starts out set to the null value.
 When a page is defined, the page register holds the ream object representing the current page and it also has internal state representing the page object that will be stored in the PDF file.
 At the end of each page, the register is cleared back to the null value.

+The page register is only present in standalone Scent files.
+It is not used in embedded Scent files.

 There is also an _accumulator register._  The accumulator is used for building complex objects in a sequence of operators.
 Once the complex object has been fully defined in the accumulator, the completed object is pushed onto the interpreter stack and the accumulator is cleared.
 Only one complex object may be built in the accumulator at a time.

 The page and accumulator registers must be null at the end of interpretation.